 Brooklyn Brewery Today

-Brooklyn Brewery has a location in Williamsburg at 79 N. 11th St. and have been a key attraction in the local community since 1996, providing local pubs and bars with their popular craft beer selection.
+Brooklyn Brewery has a location in Williamsburg at 79 N. 11th St, moments from 402 Kent and Domino Park. and have been a key attraction in the local community since 1996, providing local pubs and bars with their popular craft beer selection.

 Tours are available of the brewery almost every day of the week, with a reasonably priced tasting room where you can try pretty much any of their beers at just $6 for drafts and $11 for pours from special cellar bottles.